- The largest black racer snake was 73 inches (6.08 feet). Compare that to the species’ average length of three to five feet.

 During brumation, black racers remain inactive but not completely asleep and begin migrating to their winter dens by late October.
 They choose the same den year after year and may share it with other species of snakes.
 As breeding season begins in late March, these snakes become more territorial and defensive as they take part in mating rituals.

-The female will lay a clutch of 3-32 eggs between June-July, which have a granular texture compared to those of other snake species.
+The female will lay a clutch of 3-32 eggs between June and July, which have a granular texture compared to those of other snake species.
 These eggs can be hidden under logs or burrows within leaf litter or sand or even left in communal nests.